garthk/holiday-udp/README.md

 ## Testing

-Once you've found your Holiday, try `node bin/thrash.js <HOLIDAY IP> &`.
-If it works and you're into red, white, and green themed holidays at the end of the year, try `node bin/xmas.js <HOLIDAY IP> &`.
+Once you've found your Holiday, try `node bin/thrash.js <HOLIDAY IP>`.
+If it works and you're into red, white, and green themed holidays at the end of the year, try `node bin/xmas.js <HOLIDAY IP>`.
 The latter has a simple animation module hiding in it, waiting to be broken out.